June 11, 2025, 12:56 pm | Read time: 4 minutes

 Age of Empires II

-On Metacritic, the average score calculated from all professional reviews stands at 92 out of 100 points–a result that signifies “universal acclaim.”
+On Metacritic, the average score from all professional reviews stands at 92 out of 100 points–a result that signifies “universal acclaim.”
 Compared to its predecessor, the second part scores with numerous innovations and improvements, some of which influenced the entire strategy game genre.
 “Age of Empires II” also proved to be a commercial success.